-All of this can be achieved by eating an organic, low-carb, Paleo diet (ketogenic diet), consuming more foods with DHA like salmon, getting regular exercise, living an environmentally friendly lifestyle, avoiding gluten, casein, GMOs, and CAFO meat, getting adequate sleep and exposure to sunshine, eating more foods that are rich in fat and cholesterol and possibly supplementing with curcumin.
+All of this can be achieved by eating an organic, low-carb, Paleo diet (ketogenic diet), consuming more foods with DHA like salmon, getting regular, but mild exercise, living an environmentally friendly lifestyle, avoiding gluten, casein, GMOs, and CAFO meat, getting adequate sleep and exposure to sunshine, eating more foods that are rich in fat and cholesterol, and possibly supplementing with curcumin.

-A ketogenic diet alone activates BDNF, protects brain cells from toxins, improves the detoxification system, increases antioxidants, decreases oxidative stress and free radical production, prevents cell dell, increases growth of new mitochondria, lowers blood glucose levels, creates new neurons, strengthens and protects the neuronal network, and reduces amyloid in the brain (the protein that is present in brain plaque), and increases efficacy of metabolism.
+A ketogenic diet alone activates BDNF, protects brain cells from toxins, improves the detoxification system, increases antioxidants, decreases oxidative stress and free radical production, prevents cell dell, increases growth of new mitochondria, lowers blood glucose levels, creates new neurons, strengthens and protects the neuronal network, and reduces amyloid in the brain (the protein that is present in brain plaque), increases efficacy of metabolism, encourages GABA production and lowers glutamate.
 So clearly, like all other health matters, the food you eat is the most important component for a healthy brain.

 Dr.David Perlmutter, Grain Brain: The Surprising Truth About Wheat, Carbs, and Sugar – Your Brain’s Silent Killers.
 Little, Brown and Company; 1st edition 2013.

 Dr. Joseph Mercola, Study: The Alzheimer’s – Aluminum Direct Link